Use my free marketing scorecard to find out how your marketing measures up!

 Many of the financial advisors I speak with want to know how their marketing compares to other advisors.
-I don’t blame them, we all want to know how we measure up.
+I don’t blame them—we all want to know how we measure up.
 In fact, it’s not uncommon for investors to want to know how their retirement savings compares to their peers’.
 But marketing efforts are complex and hard to measure.
 How can you tell if you’re doing better or worse than average?
-This week, I’ve developed clear-cut metrics and an exclusive marketing scorecard so you can see how your marketing metrics measure up to the average advisor.
+Well, I’ve developed clear-cut metrics and an exclusive marketing scorecard so you can see how your marketing metrics measure up to the average advisor.

 I’ve broken down the metrics for the average solo advisor and the average small group of 2-3 advisors, since they tend to behave differently.
-See how you compare on the most important marketing metrics below!
+See how you compare on the most important marketing metrics!

 How Many Marketing Emails Do You Send Each Month?

-Email is still the bread and butter of marketing efforts, with up to 70% of website traffic coming from advisors’ email campaigns.
+Email is still the bread and butter of marketing efforts.
+(We’ve seen up to 70% of website traffic coming from our advisors’ email campaigns.)
 What’s more, failure to email on a regular basis can be harmful to your practice.

 What should you be communicating?
 How about market updates, financial planning reminders, and updates about your firm?
 Now would be a good time to let your clients know what they should do when the market is up and how to prepare for a market downturn.

 Top advisors are always communicating with their clients and prospects to stay top of mind.
 The average advisor sends one to two marketing emails per month.
 The average group of advisors sends two to four marketing emails per month.

 The size of your email list is important, because it represents the pool of people who can refer you business.
 Your email list should include everyone you know; your clients, your prospects, referral partners, centers of influence, and even friends and family.
 Everyone on your list will come to understand who you are and how you can help, so they can refer you business when they come across someone who needs your help.